PierreBarrat/TreeKnit.jl/docs/src/runopt.md

 This process stops when one of the following end conditions is fulfilled:

-1. If no new MCCs are found in a given iteration of `opttrees`.
+1. If no new MCCs are found in a given iteration of `opttrees` stop.
-   This occurs when the optimal configuration resulting from the simulated annealing has all leaves present.
-2. If no new MCCs were found, prune them from the trees.
+2. If new MCCs were found, prune them from the trees.
-   If the resulting trees do not have any incompatibility.
+   If the resulting trees do not have any incompatibilities stop.
-3. If the maximum number of iterations has been reached.
+3. If the maximum number of iterations has been reached stop.
    This number can be set through `OptArgs`, the default is 15.